 Using your SNAP food stamps to buy staple foods will make it easier for you to provide your household members or family with a balanced diet.
 Moreover, you may use your benefits to buy accessory foods, which are defined as food items that may supplement a meal.
 Acceptable accessory foods include:

-- Pre-packaged snacks, such as granola bars, chips, cookies and crackers.
+- Certain pre-packaged snacks, such as granola bars, chips, cookies and crackers.

 - Non-alcoholic beverages, such as flavored drinks or soda.